Is Sparkling Water Bad For You?

 So What’s The Verdict?

 If you enjoy a glass of bubbly over plain water, there’s no harm no foul if hydration is the name of the game.
 Just be mindful of the brand you choose, ensuring you stick to those two ingredients to avoid artificial flavors, controversial chemicals and more.
-Also, to steer clear of aluminum, your best bet is to invest in a soda stream and enjoy your sparkling water without the worry of added health risks.
+Also, to steer clear of aluminum, your best bet is to choose glass bottles or invest in a soda stream to make your own sparkling water without the worry of added health risks.
 But most importantly, drink water however you can!